dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/invite-users.md

 5. Select the license type for the batch of users from the **License** dropdown.
 6. Select the group(s) you would like the invitees to belong to.
 7. Click **Send Invitations**.
-    - If the list of invitees exceeds the number of licenses your account has availabe, you will receive a warning when you click **Send Invitations** and the invitations will not be sent.
+    - If the list of invitees exceeds the number of licenses your account has available, you will receive a warning when you click **Send Invitations** and the invitations will not be sent.

 ## User experience